-Dr. Vhaduri is an assistant professor in the Department of Computer and Information Technology at Purdue University.
+Dr. Vhaduri is an assistant professor in the School of Applied and Creative Computing at Purdue University.
 He received Ph.D. in Computer Science and Engineering at the University of Notre Dame.
+His work has been featured in prestigious places such as Forbes Magazine.

 -------------------------------------------------------------------------------------------------------------------------------------------------

-Additional note for new graduate students: If you want to work with Dr. Vhaduri and make him your MS Thesis or Ph.D.
-Dissertation advisor, mention his name in your online application and statement of purpose while applying for admission.
+Additional note for new graduate students: If you want to work with Dr. Vhaduri and make him your MS/Ph.D. advisor, mention his name in your online application and statements while applying for admission.

 Additional note for Purdue graduate students: If you are interested in working with Dr. Vhaduri and have already been admitted to Purdue, it is recommended that you first complete the CNIT 58100 ML for Smart Sensing or CNIT 58100 Data Fusion for ML class before contacting him.